lwjohnst86/nefa-code/doc/submission/reviewer-response-2.md

 the working correlation matrix, which are not terribly informative.
 So some statements about the improvement in estimates under a specific correlation structure that is not easily handled otherwise, for instance, might be helpful.
-Of note is that in the ESM it is stated that "other ... matrices had similar fit"
-- it may be worth noting that the model fit may be similar, but estimates may be more efficient under a particular correlation structure."*
+Of note is that in the ESM it is stated that "other ... matrices had similar fit" - it may be worth noting that the model fit may be similar, but estimates may be more efficient under a particular correlation structure."*

-    The reviewer's suggestion to more fully describe the justification for using GEE over other methods is warranted and we will expand on this in the manuscript in the Methods and the ESM Methods sections.
+    We agree entirely with the reviewer's suggestion to more fully describe the justification for using GEE over other methods.
+In the revised manuscript, we have expanded our rationale for using GEE in both the Methods and the ESM Methods sections.
 We chose the GEE technique for a variety of reasons.
 As the reviewer states, GEE is able to handle visit dates that differ between participants (e.g. some participants come exactly 3 years later for a followup while others come some months before or after 3 years) and for dealing with the inherent correlational structure underlying longitudinal data.
-Because of these features, among others, GEE can compute robust standard errors of the estimates that more accurate reflect the underlying data.
-The ability to specify a working correlation matrix makes this a powerful technique for longitudinal data compared to standard linear regression, as it removes the underlying assumption that variables are independent (which is not the case with longitudinal data).
+Because of these features, among others, GEE can compute robust standard errors of the estimates that more accurately reflect the underlying data.
+The ability to specify a working correlation matrix makes this a powerful technique for longitudinal data compared to standard linear regression, as it removes the underlying assumption that observations are independent (which is not the case with longitudinal data).
 While choosing the specific correlation matrix is important, GEE still produces robust estimates and standard errors even with a misspecified correlation matrix.
-In the case of longitudinal data, an auto-regressive correlation matrix is the most appropriate statistically and biologically since measurements on an individual over time will change (e.g. people gain or lose weight over time).
+In the case of longitudinal data, an auto-regressive correlation matrix is the most appropriate, statistically and biologically, since measurements on an individual over time will change (e.g. people gain or lose weight over time) but still be highly correlated to their previous measurement (e.g. people don't gain or lose too much weight from their original weight).

 - *"Another thing that might be commented on briefly is the different nature of